THE FIVE YEAR MISSION

 For the first two years of its life, the Project was entirely funded by Jack and what he could raise under his own steam through the The LSP Shop — in essence, his own form of crowdfunding.

-However, since Autumn 2016, he’s been fortunate enough to have had some additional funding from the RNLI, which covers some of the costs and smooths out the (sometimes terrifying) financial peaks and troughs.
-Jack still needs your support to keep the Project on the road!
+However, since Autumn 2016, he’s been fortunate enough to receive a small amount of funding from the RNLI, which partially covers Jack’s costs and goes some way to smoothing out the (sometimes terrifying) financial peaks and troughs.

 There’s no Plan B with the Project either — and Jack’s gone too far to turn back now!